Integral p-adic cohomology theories for open and singular varieties: Construction under assumption of resolution of singularities

 In this subsection we will define a candidate for an integral $p$-adic cohomology theory on $\Sm_k$.
 In addition to Hypotheses \ref{strong resolutions}, \ref{embedded resolutions} and \ref{embedded resolution with boundary} we also assume Hypothesis \ref{weak factorisation} which assures weak factorisation.

 In the following, we regard $\Spec k, \Spec W_n(k)$ and $\Spf W(k)$ as fine log (formal) schemes endowed with trivial log structure.
-For a log smooth fine log scheme $X$ over $\Spec k$, let $W\omega^{\kr}_{X/k}:= \varprojlim W_n\omega^{\kr}_{X/k }$ be the \emph{logarithmic de~Rham--Witt complex} \cite[\S~4]{HK_1994}.
-(In \cite[\S~4]{HK_1994} the strucure morphism is supposed to be of Cartier type, but this is automatically satisfied in our case.)
+For a log smooth fine log scheme $X$ over $\Spec k$, let $W\omega^{\kr}_{X/k}:= \varprojlim W_n\omega^{\kr}_{X/k }$ be the \emph{logarithmic de~Rham--Witt complex} \cite[\S\,4]{HK_1994}.
+(In \cite[\S\,4]{HK_1994} the structure morphism is supposed to be of Cartier type, but this is automatically satisfied in our case (see the paragraph after \cite[Def.\,(4.8)]{K_1989}.)
 It is a complex of \'etale sheaves on $X$, and it computes log crystalline cohomology, that is,

 In particular, we have the isomorphisms

 \begin{remark} It is possible to find an explicit complex representing $R\Gamma_{\cris}(X/W_n(k) ) \cong R\Gamma_{\et}(X,W_n\omega^{\kr}_{X/k})$ in the derived category in such a way that it is functorial in $X$.
 This can be accomplished by taking for example the Godement resolution of $W_n\omega^{\kr}_{X/k }$ on the \'etale site.
 The same holds for $R\Gamma_{\cris}(X/W (k) ) \cong R\Gamma_{\et}(X,W \omega^{\kr}_{X/k})$. \end{remark}